Network Valuation in Financial Systems: From clearing to ex-ante valuation

-In the left panel of Fig.\ \ref{fig:illustrative} we show the behaviour of the quantity \eqref{eq:net_eff} as a function of the exogenous shock on external assets, for several valuation functions.
-For Furfine we use $R = 0$, while for ex-ante EN (NEVA in the legend) we use $\beta = 1$ and \eqref{eq:gbm} with $\sigma = 0.1$, for all banks.
-Interestingly, we can see that for smaller values of the exogenous shock network effects are larger for the ex-ante EN than for EN at maturity, while the situation is reversed for larger values of the exogenous shock.
-This is consistent with the fact that uncertainty deriving from being before the maturity can both lead to lower and higher valuations of interbank claims.
-Lower valuations correspond to potential sizeable losses that can happen even in the presence of smaller shocks, while higher valuations correspond to positive fluctuations in the value of external assets that can lead to a recovery in the presence of larger shocks.
+In the left panel of figure \ref{fig:illustrative} we show the behaviour of the quantity \eqref{eq:net_eff} as a function of the exogenous shock of magnitude $\alpha$ on external assets, for several valuation functions.
+For Furfine we take the exogenous recovery rate $R = 0$, while for ex-ante EN we take \eqref{eq:gbm} with external assets volatility $\sigma_i (T - t) = 0.5$, for all banks.
+Interestingly, we can see that the network contribution for ex-ante EN is always larger than for EN.
+We point out that this behaviour is not in contrast with the behavior shown in figure \ref{fig:ibeval}, where the EN interbank valuation function becomes smaller than the ex-ante EN interbank valuation function for sufficiently small values of equities (which correspond to sufficiently large shocks).
+In fact, in figure \ref{fig:ibeval} the ex-ante EN interbank valuation function is computed for fixed external assets $\mathbf{A}^e(t)$.
+In contrast, in figure \ref{fig:illustrative} the ex-ante EN interbank valuation functions are computed at the post-shock values of external assets $\mathbf{A}^e(t)$, which obviously vary with the exogenous shock to external assets.